WorkingCodePod/workingcode/src/support-us/index.md

 1. Our first tier is just $4 per month; ostensibly $1 per episode.
 For months containing 5 weeks, the 5th one is on us!
 This tier only includes Discord membership.
 2. Middle-tier and higher patrons get a private early-access feed where we post our episodes as soon as they're ready, possibly as much as a week early!
 This feed also includes our [`$Aftershow`](#aftershow).
 3. Top-tier supporters are truly embodying the spirit of [Patronage](https://en.wikipedia.org/wiki/Patronage) and helping fund the show in a way that sustains us long-term.
 It's possible that there's nothing we could do to repay this kindness, but we're going to do our best!
 We'll read your name (or a surrogate moniker of your choosing) on every show, and whenever we do something new and exciting (merch? special goodies?) these fine folks will get it all first.

-### What do you spend the money on?

-_That is a fantastic question._ We want you to know that we're investing your donations into making a better podcast for you.
-To date we've spent listener donations on:

-- This domain (workingcode.dev)
-- Pro audio production for intro/outro
-- A subscription to [riverside.fm](https://riverside.fm) which makes it easy for us to get a high quality recording (our first few episodes were recorded on Zoom, and there's a noticeable difference!)

-Here are a few things that we'd like to do with additional money when it's available:

-- Repaying hosts for investing their personal money in good quality microphones
-- Paying for a pro editor
-- Transcripts
-- And more!
-(If you have ideas, please [reach out and let us know](mailto:workingcodepod@gmail.com)!)

 <h3 id="aftershow"><pre>$Aftershow</pre></h3>